Shaheen Shah Afridi Recalls His Maiden Five-wicket Haul - UrduPoint

 Shaheen Shah Afridi Recalls His Maiden Five-wicket Haul

-After rain played spoilsport in Rawalpindi, the focus had shifted to Karachi with Pakistan and Sri Lanka locking horns in the second ICC World Test Championship fixture between them
+After rain played spoilsport in Rawalpindi, the focus had shifted to Karachi with Pakistan and Sri Lanka playing in the second ICC World Test Championship fixture between them

 Pakistan, playing first-ever Test series in their homeland after more than 10 years, were eager to make the most of the occasion.
 They, however, were off to a shaky start as Azhar Ali's men were bowled out for 191 in 59.3 overs on day one after opting to bat.